-Each column will contain a detail about the option, like the type, monthly cost, address, or number of bedrooms and bathrooms.
+The columns will contain details about each option, like the type, cost, address, bedrooms, bathrooms, or extra amenities.

 You will list the housing options you find in this column.

-Then, add other column headings for factors that are important to you.
+Then, add columns for particular attributes that are important to you.

 Ask yourself some questions about where you would want to live, like: How much does it cost to rent the home or apartment?

-Sometimes it helps to share a home with roommates and split the cost of rent.
+Sometimes it helps to share a home with reliable roommates and split the cost of rent.

-If you had roommates, how many bedrooms would you need?
+If you plan to have roommates, how many bedrooms will you need?

-Would you share a bathroom, or would you need more than one?
+Will you share a bathroom, or will you need more than one?